-3. When a fault occurs on a circuit, the time for the fuse to blow may be as long as several seconds, during which time considerable electrical and physical damage may occur to rcuit conductors and the equipment being protected.
+3. When a fault occurs on a circuit, the time for the fuse to blow may be as long as several seconds, during which time considerable electrical and physical damage may occur to the circuit conductors and the equipment being protected.

-4. The calibration of a rewirable fuse can never be accurate, which fact renders this type se unsuitable for circuits, which require discriminative protection.
+4. The calibration of a rewirable fuse can never be accurate, which fact renders this type of fuse unsuitable for circuits, which require discriminative protection.

-5. Lack of discrimination means that it is possible in certain circuit conditions for a 15 red fuse-clement to melt before a 10 A-rated element.
-Also, the type is not capable of iminating between a transient high current (e.g., motor starting current) and a continuous current.
+5. Lack of discrimination means that it is possible in certain circuit conditions for a 15 A-rated fuse-clement to melt before a 10 A-rated element.
+Also, the type is not capable of discriminating between a transient high current (e.g., motor starting current) and a continuous fault current.

-6. Owing to the fact that intense heat must be generated in the fuse-element before it perform its protective action, there is an associated fire risk.
-Also in this context, should fault current be particularly high, though the wire fteaks, an arc may still be maintained by circuit voltage and flow through the air and metallic vapor.
-The rewirable fuse has thus a rupturing capacity, which is the product of the maximum current, which the fuse will rrupt, and the supply voltage.
-The capacity is measured in kV A. Generally a limit of 5000 A is placed on rewirable fuses.
+6. Owing to the fact that intense heat must be generated in the fuse-element before it can perform its protective action, there is an associated fire risk.
+Also in this context, should the fault current be particularly high, though the wire fteaks, an arc may still be maintained by the circuit voltage and flow through the air and metallic vapor.
+The rewirable fuse has thus a low rupturing capacity, which is the product of the maximum current, which the fuse will interrupt, and the supply voltage.
+The capacity is measured in kV A. Generally a limit of 5000 kV A is placed on rewirable fuses.

-Semi-enclosed or rewirable fuses are not regarded as devices, which will offer sely, controlled protection, particularly where important circuits are concerned.
-As seen in the above, they cannot be guaranteed as to their performance, which is why their use is nalized in the IEE Wiring Regulations.
+Semi-enclosed or rewirable fuses are not regarded as devices, which will offer closely, controlled protection, particularly where important circuits are concerned.
+As seen ftom the above, they cannot be guaranteed as to their performance, which is why their use is penalized in the IEE Wiring Regulations.